Pionic transitions from $Z_c(4020)$ to $D$ wave charmonia: Abstract

 \section{Abstract}

-In the present work, we investigate the charmed meson loops contributions to the pionic transitions from $\zcp$ to the $D$ wave triplets charmonia by using an effective Lagrangian approach.
-Our estimations indicate that the predicted branching fraction of $\zcp \to \psia \pi$ is sizable and comparable with the one of $\zcp \to h_c \pi$, while the one of $\zcp \to \psib \pi$ and $\zcp \to \psic \pi$ are one and two order of magnitude smaller than the one of $\zcp \to h_c \pi$, respectively.
-The present estimations for $\zcp \to \psia \pi$ is consistent with the preliminary results of BES III Collaboration and could be further test by the experimental analysis of the process $e^+ e^- \to \psia \pi^ +\pi^-$ with more accurate data in future.
+In the present work, we investigate the charmed meson loops contributions to the pionic transitions from $\zcp^+$ to the $D$ wave triplets charmonia by using an effective Lagrangian approach.
+Our estimations indicate that the predicted branching fraction of $\zcp^+ \to \pi^+ \psi(1^3D_J) , \ J=(1,2,3)$ are much smaller than the one of $\zcp^+ \to \pi^+ h_c $.
+Thus, searching $\zcp^\pm$ in the $\pi^\pm \psi(1^3D_J) $ invariant mass distributions is impossible.
+Thus, the observed peak structures at 4.04 and 4.13 GeV in the $\pi^\pm \psi(3770)$ invariant mass distributions should not come from the contributions of $\zcp^\pm$, and further precise experimental measurements of the $e^+ e^- \to \pi^+ \pi^- \psi(3770)$ process are needed to decode the nature of these two peak structures.